-- 3.1 Appendix 1 to the report shows the detailed proposals for fees and charges for 2014/15.
-The Appendix shows information as follows: - Charges that are set by statute or other policy are marked S, (those have not been amended as the figures for 2014/15 are not yet known); - Charges that can be set at the Council's discretion are marked D; - The current (2013/14) charge (where this is Nil and there is a charge for 2014/15 this represents a new charge); - The proposed 2014/15 charge; - The increase in the proposed charge in absolute and percentage terms; - Any concessions available to groups or individuals in the community; and - The effective date of implementation of the new fees and charges.
+- 3.1 Appendix 1 to the report shows the detailed proposals for fees and charges for 2015/16.
+The Appendix shows information as follows: - Charges that are set by statute or other policy are marked S, (those have not been amended as the figures for 2015/16 are not yet known); - Charges that can be set at the Council's discretion are marked D; - The current (2014/15) charge (where this is Nil and there is a charge for 2015/16 this represents a new charge); - The proposed 2015/16 charge; - Any concessions available to groups or individuals in the community; and - The effective date of implementation of the new fees and charges.